elibroftw/blog.elijahlopez.ca/content/posts/the-best-religion.md

 Parent 2: The Qur'an is the word of Allah
 Kid:      How do you know that?
 Parent 2: Because he told Muhammed to write it.
-Kid:      How do you know he told you?
+Kid:      How do you know Allah told Muhammed?
-Parent 2: Because the angel appeared before him and he visited heaven.
+Parent 2: Because an angel appeared before him and he visited heaven.
-Kid:      How do you know the angel appeared before him and he visited heaven?
+Kid:      How do you know an angel appeared before him and he visited heaven?
 Parent 1: Because it says so in the Qur'an!
 Parent 2: Because he said so and Muhammed would never lie, he is the prophet
 Kid:      How do you know he would never lie?